elmojohnson/getter-junior-code-elmojohnson/README.md

 It displays the total orders from each state and display the revenue per day.

 ### Features
-- Line chart and Bar chart (can add more types of chat but I think this is sufficient for this use case)
+- Line chart and Bar chart (can add more types of chart but I think this is sufficient for this use case)
 - Display orders from states
 - Dynamic Tab Bar